Clyde Drexler: Houston Rockets (1995–1998)

 On February 14, 1995, with the Blazers out of serious contention for a championship, Portland honored Drexler's request to be traded to a contender.
 They sent the Blazer great back home to the Houston Rockets, along with Tracy Murray in exchange for Otis Thorpe, the draft rights of Marcelo Nicola, and a 1995 first-round draft pick, right before the trade deadline.
 Despite finishing the regular season with a record of 47–35, which placed the Rockets 6th out of 8 playoff teams in the Western Conference, Drexler and long-time friend Hakeem Olajuwon helped propel them to an improbable second consecutive championship in 1995.
 On May 5, during the first round while down two games to one against the Utah Jazz, Drexler led the Rockets in scoring with 41 points while Olajuwon added 40 in a 123–106 win.
 Houston would go on to win the deciding Game 5, and then also win every remaining elimination game on their postseason run.
 In the finals, the Rockets swept the Orlando Magic.
 In his third and final NBA Finals appearance, Drexler averaged 21.5 points, 9.5 rebounds and 6.8 assists per game.

 Drexler played his last three full seasons with the Rockets.
 The 1995–96 season saw him average 19.3 points per game in 52 games played, owing to knee and ankle injuries.
 The Rockets dispatched their first-round opponent in the Lakers to face the Seattle SuperSonics.
 Drexler led the team in a variety of categories in the series such as rebounds (twice), points (twice), and assists (once), but the Sonics eliminated the Rockets in four games.
+Prior to the start of the NBA season, the Rockets won the 1995 McDonald's Championship, with Drexler being named the tournament's MVP.